-The Bega season, which runs from October to January, is typically the dry period for most parts of the country.
-During this dekad, rainfall was observed in some areas.
-Parts of western Oromia, Southwest Ethiopia, southern Ethiopia, Gambella, and some sections of Amhara received between 1 and 20 mm.
-In contrast, the rest of the country recorded no rainfall.
+Bega season (October-January) is generally the dry period across most parts of the country.
+During this dekad, rainfall was observed in limited areas.
+Parts of western Oromia and adjacent areas of Southwest Ethiopia received 30-60 mm of rainfall.
+Light rainfall (1-30 mm) was recorded over parts of Sidama, central Ethiopia, and a few areas of Southern Ethiopia.
+In contrast, no rainfall was reported over the rest of the country.